IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 If you need more files (e.g. multiple CSS files), it is acceptable to use other unique and descriptive names like `footer-style.css`.
 In fact, each Replit template in this class will include an `ims322-style.css` file in addition to the standard `style.css` file.
 You can read more about the purpose of `ims322-style.css` [here](css-framework).
 ### Image names
-Rename you image files for clarity and simplicity whenever necessary.
+Rename image files for clarity and simplicity whenever necessary.
 For example, `dog.jpg` is much easier to type and identify than `neom-9E9NsEiUGxg-unsplash.jpg` or `IMG_1234.JPG`.
+### Media queries and display size targets
+We will be using the following screen widths for all projects (based on [MDN Web Docs recommendations](https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Writing_style_guide/Code_style_guide/CSS#mobile-first_media_queries)):
+- 480px (mobile)
+- 800px (tablet, narrow laptop/desktop windows)
+- 1100px (wide laptop/desktop windows)

+These sizes are already pre-configured for you in the `ims322-style.css` file through media queries (for `480px` and `800px`) and the `body *` selector (for `1100px`, which applies to all children of the `<body>` element).
 ### Image sizes
 Ensure that all image files used in your projects are reasonably sized (not too large, not too small) according to their intended use.

 Modern high-DPI (dots per inch) displays actually scale content to provide sharper image quality when content is designed appropriately.
-For example, a website with a width of `800px` on a 13" MacBook Air actually fills `1600px` of the display — it uses 4 pixels (2 in width, 2 in height) to render every 1 pixel of content.[^1]
+For example, a website with a width of `800px` on a 13" MacBook Air actually fills `1600px` of the display — it uses 4 physical pixels (2 in width, 2 in height) to render every 1 pixel of content.
+If you have a 4K TV at home (3840 x 2160), a similar process occurs when it is upscaling 1920 x 1080 content (which is HD, but not 4K).

-This means that you should consider how much of the browser window width your image files will cover (in pixels), and then *double that value* when cropping or downloading image files.
+You should consider how much of the browser window your images will cover (in pixels), and then *double that value* when cropping or downloading image files.
 For example, an image that will only take up half of the browser window at the most (e.g. one side of a two-column layout, `550px` of window space) should have an original width of approximately `1100px`.
 When downloading images from [Unsplash](https://unsplash.com), the most appropriate size for your layout will often be the small or medium option.

 To illustrate, the two images below are each inside of `<figure>` elements that have the property `max-width: 320px`.
-Even though they look identical, the one on the left is much smaller in both original resolution and file size, which can result in faster loading times.
+Even though they look identical, the one on the left has a much smaller original resolution and file size, which can result in faster loading times.
 <div style="display: flex; justify-content: space-evenly; gap: 1ch;">
 	<figure style="max-width: 320px">
 		<img src="images/building-small.jpg" style="width: 100%">